johngodlee/geosci_linux_intro/geosci_linux_intro.md

 [s1234567@burn ~]$ ■
 ```

-This innocuous line, known as the bash prompt actually tells us some useful information:
+This innocuous line, known as the bash prompt actually tells us some really useful information:

-- `s1234567` is obviously your UUN
+- `s1234567` is obviously your UUN.
-- `burn` is the hostname, i.e. the name of the server you are connected to
+- `burn` is the hostname, i.e. the name of the server you are connected to.
-- `~` Is the directory you are currently in, `~` is shorthand for the home directory
+- `~` Is the directory you are currently in, `~` is shorthand for the home directory.
-- `$` marks the end of the bash prompt and the start of the space where you can type commands
+- `$` marks the end of the bash prompt and the start of the space where you can type commands.

 ## Basic file system operations from the command line

 ### Changing directories

+Before we continue, it's important to note that the word "directory" is used in the Unix literature to mean the same thing as "folder" on a Windows machine.

 To see what directories and files are inside the current directory type: